nitidbit/lexicon/SERVER.md

 Pages:
 - /demo — See Lexicon in action.
 Also a testbed for making sure it's working.
 - /sign_in — for configuring and editing other websites that use Lexicon

-Git repos:
-- lexicon -- an NPM module containing client-side code and React components for using and editing a Lexicon.
-- lexicon-server -- a Rails app which allows saving edits to Github

 Where are we using Lexicon?